Cloud Storage and Chromebook Make a Perfect Match

 The information and those files are INSTANTLY uploaded (after being encrypted, of course) to your personal Dropbox folder in the cloud.

 From that moment on those files are available to ANY of your linked Dropbox devices.
-We’re talking your phone, your tablet, or any of your other computers.
+We’re talking about your phone, your tablet, or any of your other computers.

 You’re even able to share your Dropbox files (in whole or individually, you’re always in charge of sharing permissions) with a custom link that you can give to others.